DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose DKG -- an open and interpretable form of modeling relationships between entities.
+In this paper, we propose \deer{}\deeremoji{} -- an open and informative form of modeling relationships between entities.
 To avoid tremendous human efforts, we design a novel self-supervised learning approach to extract relation descriptions from Wikipedia.
 To provide relation descriptions for related entity pairs whose relation descriptions are not extracted in the previous step, we study relation description generation by synthesizing relation descriptions in the retrieved reasoning paths.
-Experiments on both extraction and generation demonstrate that our system can produce high-quality relation descriptions for building DKGs.

-There are several promising directions for future work.
-First, in this paper, DKGs are modeled as undirected graphs, it is interesting to explore the direction of the edge and the diversity of relation descriptions.
-Second, we build a DKG with Wikipedia, future work may explore scaling up the graph and constructing domain-specific DKGs with other corpora.
-Third, DKGs can be utilized as knowledge sources to facilitate downstream applications and related tasks such as relation extraction \cite{bach2007review} and knowledge graph completion \cite{lin2015learning}.
+We believe that \deer{} can not only serve as a direct application to help understand entity relationships but also be utilized as a knowledge source to facilitate related tasks such as relation extraction \cite{bach2007review} and knowledge graph completion \cite{lin2015learning}.